nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README_Ethernet.md

-# RT1060 All-cluster Application for Matter over Ethernet
+# RT1060 All-cluster Application for Matter over Ethernet - WARNING NOT SUPPORTED

 <a name="building"></a>